seltmann/ParasiteTracker-Globi/README.md

 ### Interaction Types

-The interactions in this dataset were mapped to terms in the Relations Ontology (RO).
+The biotic species interactions in this dataset were mapped to terms in the Relations Ontology (RO).
 Piercing was not available in RO, so ```biotically interacts with``` was used as a replacement.

 interactionTypeName | interactionTypeId
 --- | --- |